webdriverio/webdriverio/docs/OrganizingTestSuites.md

     capabilities: [{
         browserName: "firefox"
     }, {
         // maxInstances can get overwritten per capability.
-So if you have an in-house Selenium
+So if you have an in-house WebDriver
         // grid with only 5 firefox instance available you can make sure that not more than
         // 5 instance gets started at a time.
         browserName: 'chrome'